 We do Data and Business Intelligence (BI) well.
 Award winningly well in fact – but we don’t want to keep our knowledge to ourselves!

-Over the years we have supported other healthcare providers on their journey, as well as our own services – we now want to expand our impact by partnering with more organisations to improve their Data and BI.
+Over the years we have supported other healthcare providers on their journey.
+As well as our own services – we now want to expand our impact by partnering with more organisations to improve their Data and BI.

-We want to understand what other providers, non-profits and Community Interest Companies (CICs) feel they need and why – to help us shape an offering that adds the most value, and truly does help other healthcare providers improve their own impact in care.
+We want to understand what other providers, non-profits and Community Interest Companies (CICs) feel they need and why.
+To help us shape an offering that adds the most value, and truly does help other healthcare providers improve their own impact in care.

 We are looking to talk to healthcare organisations, non-profits and CICs who: